gardener/gardener/docs/proposals/21-ipv6-singlestack-local.md

 ## Motivation

 There is a need to cover additional scenarios to what Gardener currently provides and to configure different shoot networking setups.
-Factors for changing the status quo include but are not limited to: the underlying cloud infrastructure, and the scarcity/cost of IPv4 addresses.
+Factors for changing the status quo include but are not limited to: the underlying cloud infrastructure and the scarcity/cost of IPv4 addresses.
 These different networking setups most prominently include IPv6 single-stack and IPv4/IPv6 dual-stack.
-Kubernetes already supports such setups as described in [this doc](https://kubernetes.io/docs/concepts/services-networking/dual-stack/).
+Kubernetes already supports such setups as described in the [IPv4/IPv6 dual-stack](https://kubernetes.io/docs/concepts/services-networking/dual-stack/) topic.
 However, supporting these in Gardener requires changes to the API and many components (networking extensions, VPN tunnel, etc.).
-For example, many components listen on `0.0.0.0` which makes them reachable via IPv4 only.
+For example, many components listen on `0.0.0.0`, which makes them reachable via IPv4 only.

 Supporting these kinds of networking setups in shoot clusters is a complex endeavour.
-Hence, we propose to take several steps towards the ultimate goal of supporting all three of: IPv4 single-stack (already available today), IPv6 single-stack, IPv4/IPv6 dual-stack – both in the local setup and on cloud infrastructure.
+Hence, we propose to take several steps towards the ultimate goal of supporting all three of: IPv4 single-stack (already available today), IPv6 single-stack, and IPv4/IPv6 dual-stack – both in the local setup and on cloud infrastructure.
 As a first step, this GEP proposes support for IPv6 single-stack networking in the local Gardener environment only.
-This keeps things focused on the most important changes to the API and central components while neglecting infrastructure-specific quirks and other difficulties that will arise with dual-stack networking.
+This keeps things focused on the most important changes to the API and central components, while neglecting infrastructure-specific quirks and other difficulties that will arise with dual-stack networking.
 For example, when using IPv6 single-stack networking on cloud infrastructure, users might want to use IPv6 prefixes assigned to them by the provider instead of configuring the shoot's node and pod CIDRs upfront.

 While focusing on IPv6 single-stack networking for now, we cannot neglect how a future IPv4/IPv6 dual-stack implementation may look like and provide a corresponding outlook.